West Nile virus (WNV) is a mosquito-borne virus that can be transmitted to humans through the bite of an infected mosquito.

 - Keep bushes, shrubs and lawns clear of overgrowth and debris.

 Use DEET containing insect repellents on exposed skin.
-The concentration of DEET should be no higher than 30 per cent for adults and no higher than 10 percent for children.
+The concentration of DEET should be no higher than 30 per cent for adults and no higher than 10 per cent for children.
 Products with DEET are the most effective.
-However, repellents with Icaridin and oil of lemon eucalyptus are also effective.
-Some repellents can also be applied to clothing.
+Repellents with Icaridin and oil of lemon eucalyptus are also effective, however, these products should not be used on infants.
+Some repellents can also be applied to clothing, some restrictions apply.

-Always read the label directions for use for any repellent.
+ALWAYS read and follow the label directions for use for any repellent.

 See Health Canada – Insect Repellents for more information